prthm786/prthm786/README.md

 <br>

-I'm ***Pratham Sahni***.
+I'm ***Pratham Sahni***, a Masters Student in Computer Science, always excited about the possibilities of technology.

-I'm a dedicated IT enthusiast with a passion for the exciting realm of **Cloud Computing** and **Web Devlopment**.
-I have profound interest for the boundless opportunities they present for innovation and growth.
-I have completed BSc (Hons) in computer science.
+I'm deeply passionate about **Web Development** and **Machine learning**.
+I love the challenge of turning ideas into reality and exploring the cutting-edge in these fields.

-I always try to learn and improve my skills in *Cloud* ☁️ and *Web Development* 🌐.
+If you share my enthusiasm for innovation and want to collaborate on exciting projects, I'd love to connect!
+Let's build something amazing together.
+Feel free to reach out – I'm always open to new challenges and opportunities.

 🌱 I’m currently learning about **Terraform**, **Ansible** and **Kubernetes**.